TsembA/Deploy-Microservices-Application-into-LKE-k8s-cluster/README.md

-# 🛍️ Microservices Demo on Kubernetes
+# 🛍️ Microservices Demo on Kubernetes (LKE)

-This project deploys a fully containerized **e-commerce microservices application** into a Kubernetes cluster using only native YAML manifests.
+This project deploys a fully containerized **e-commerce microservices application** into a **Linode Kubernetes Engine (LKE)** cluster using native YAML manifests.
 It replicates a production-grade cloud-native environment with independent services communicating over gRPC and HTTP.

 Based on the official [Google Online Boutique Demo](https://github.com/GoogleCloudPlatform/microservices-demo), it demonstrates:
 - Kubernetes-native deployment of microservices